Application FAQs

 12. What should I do if I my referee cannot write a reference on headed paper or the correct headed paper?

-In case company policy restricts a referee from using headed paper this must be stated within the reference.
-If your referee has recently left the workplace where they supervised you, for example your academic referee has started working at a different university, then they should use the headed paper where they currently are, if headed paper is available, and explain why it is they cannot use the correct headed paper within the reference.
+In the case that company policy restricts a referee from using headed paper, this must be stated within the reference.
+If your referee has recently left the workplace at which they supervised you (for example your academic referee has started working at a different university), they should use the headed paper at their current workplace if this is available.
+This should be explained within the reference.

 This is a list of all the courses you have taken / are due to take as part of your Bachelor's degree.
-Proof of degree and transcript regarding Masterfs qualifications are not strictly necessary but welcome as further supporting documentation.
+Proof of enrolment and academic transcripts for postgraduate courses are not strictly necessary but are welcome as further supporting documentation.

-You can obtain this from your university registrar, school secretary and sometimes your personal tutor.
-We recommend you allow at least 1 month to do this as they take time for your university registrar or department secretary to prepare and authenticate.
+You can obtain this document from your university registrar, school secretary and sometimes your personal tutor.
+We recommend you allow at least 1 month to obtain this as it may take some time for your university registrar or department secretary to prepare and authenticate the document.

-If you are both eligible for and strongly interested in the programme, you can apply together.
-Although the programme cannot guarantee that you will be in the same area, it is our experience that married couples are generally placed together.
+If you are both eligible for and strongly interested in the JET Programme, you can apply together.
+Please bear in mind though that we cannot guarantee that you and your partner will be placed in the same area if successful, and it is very unlikely that you will be living together if you are not married.
+However, it is our experience that married couples are generally placed together if both are successful candidates.

-If you are applying with a friend do put down their details, also saying whether you will be happy if your request to be placed together cannot be met.
+If you are applying with a friend, please put down their details on the application form.
+You will also need to state whether or not you would be happy if your request to be placed together cannot be met.
 Placement requests cannot be guaranteed.
+Please ensure that your friend writes down your name on their application form, otherwise your request will not be recorded.

 16. How are the placements allocated?